The inability to strike a deal is the latest blow for the 2025 Toronto Blue Jays

 Apparently offered Vlad half a billion dollars!

-FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Tuesday, 11 March 2025 23:57 (nine months ago)
+FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Tuesday, 11 March 2025 23:57 (eleven months ago)

 Are you sure?
 First thing my bowling friend told me tonight was he asked for that much.